freeCodeCamp/guide/src/pages/articles/miscellaneous/links-to-help-with-functional-programming/index.md

 ---
-title: Links To Help with Functional Programming
+title: Links to Help with Functional Programming
 ---
 Here you will fine links to learn more about functional programming.